anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 26 June and 2 July (Proper 8)

+Year A

+* **Genesis 22.1-14** continues the series in the Pentateuch and in Genesis, and is about Abraham being commanded to offer his son Isaac as a burnt-offering. **Psalm 13** is about God's deliverance from death.
+* **Romans 6.12-23** continues the series in Romans (without a gap), and is about living as slaves of righteousness, not as slaves of sin.
+* **Matthew 10.40-42** continues the series in Matthew (without a gap), and says, 'Whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me.
+Whoever welcomes a prophet in the name of a prophet will receive a prophet's reward'.
+The 'Related' reading, **Jeremiah 28.5-9** is about true and false prophets, and looks ahead to the vindication (reward?) of the true prophets.
+The 'Related' psalm, **Psalm 89.1-4, 15-18** (or 89.8-18) says, 'in your favour you lift up our heads', which might be a prophet's reward.
+  * Matthew 11.1: omitted.
+  * Matthew 11.2-11: see Advent 3.
+  * Matthew 11.12-13: omitted, along with its parallel in Luke 16.16.
+  * Matthew 11.14: omitted, along with its parallel in Mark 9.13.
+  * Matthew 11.15: common saying, included elsewhere ('Let anyone with ears listen!').

 Year C

 * **2 Kings 2.1-2, 6-14** continues the series on the prophets and in 1 and 2 Kings, and is about Elijah being taken into heaven and the water dividing before Elijah and Elisha.
 (Perhaps coincidentally, there is a link with Luke 9:51, which speaks of Jesus being 'taken up'.) **Psalm 77.1-2, 11-20** [or 77.11-20] is about the waters seeing God and being afraid.